Posts tagged "quickcheck":

 type RealContext = [r| { o :: Ptr (), pop :: Maybe Int } |]

-Actually running a statement and capturing the output in a RealContext
+Actually running a statement and capturing the output in a RealContext is

-easily done using inline-c
+easily done using inline-c and record:

 realRunStatement :: RealContext -> Statement -> IO RealContext realRunStatement ctx Create = CApi.create >>= \ ptr -> return $ RL.set [R.l| o |] ptr ctx realRunStatement ctx (Push i) = CApi.push o (toEnum i) >> return ctx where o = RL.view [R.l| o |] ctx realRunStatement ctx Pop = CApi.pop o >>= \ v -> return $ RL.set [R.l| pop |] (Just (fromEnum v)) ctx where o = RL.view [R.l| o |] ctx